Don't Dilly Dally on the Way: Performances

-Various lineups of the Clancy Brothers (with Tommy Makem, Louis Killen, and Robbie O'Connell at different times) have performed the refrain as part of a medley, immediately following "They're moving Father's grave to build a sewer", which also deals with the travails of working class Londoners.
+Various lineups of the Clancy Brothers (with Tommy Makem, Louis Killen, and Robbie O'Connell at different times) have performed the refrain as part of a medley, immediately following "They're Moving Father's Grave to Build a Sewer", which also deals with the travails of working class Londoners.
 These two songs appeared together on the group's 1965 album, Recorded Live in Ireland.
 Danny La Rue also often sang it in performances.

 Football chant

-The song forms the basis of a football chant in the UK at clubs such as Aston Villa, Manchester United and Glentoran F.C.
-In the chant, the narrator's old man suggests being a fan of a rival club.
+The song forms the basis of a football chant in the UK at clubs such as Aston Villa, Manchester United and Linfield FC In the chant, the narrator's old man suggests being a fan of a rival club.
 The narrator responds aggressively and reveals a negative opinion of all fans of that club, using obscene language.